-The Internal Revenue Service (IRS) has issued guidance addressing the determination of full-time employees for purposes of the employer mandate under health care reform.
+The Internal Revenue Service (IRS) has issued guidance addressing the determination of full-time employees for purposes of the employer mandate under the Affordable Care Act (ACA).
 In related guidance, the Departments of Labor (DOL), Health and Human Services (HHS) and Treasury issued guidance on the 90-day limit on waiting periods.

-On August 31, 2012, the Departments of Labor (DOL), Health and Human Services (HHS) and Treasury issued guidance on the 90-day limit on waiting periods under health care reform.
-In related guidance, the Internal Revenue Service issued guidance addressing the determination of full-time employees for purposes of health care reform's employer mandate.Close speedread
+On August 31, 2012, the Departments of Labor (DOL), Health and Human Services (HHS) and Treasury issued guidance on the 90-day limit on waiting periods under the Affordable Care Act (ACA).
+In related guidance, the Internal Revenue Service issued guidance addressing the determination of full-time employees for purposes of the ACA's employer mandate.Close speedread

-On August 31, 2012, the Departments of Labor, Health and Human Services and Treasury (Departments) issued Notice 2012-59, which provides guidance on the 90-day waiting period limit under health care reform.
-In related guidance, the IRS issued Notice 2012-58, addressing the determination of full-time employees for purposes of health care reform's employer mandate.
+On August 31, 2012, the Departments of Labor, Health and Human Services and Treasury (Departments) issued Notice 2012-59, which provides guidance on the 90-day waiting period limit under the Affordable Care Act (ACA).
+In related guidance, the IRS issued Notice 2012-58, addressing the determination of full-time employees for purposes of the ACA's employer mandate.

 Full-time Employee for Purposes of the Employer Mandate

-Under health care reform's employer mandate, "applicable large employers" are subject to an assessment penalty if the employer either:
+Under the ACA's employer mandate, "applicable large employers" are subject to an assessment penalty if the employer either:

 Fails to offer its full-time employees and their dependents the opportunity to enroll in minimum essential coverage under an employer-sponsored plan and a full-time employee is certified to receive a premium tax credit or cost-sharing reduction.